 NIST anticipates that the evaluation process for these post-quantum cryptosystems may be significantly more complex than the evaluation of the SHA-3 and AES candidates.
 One reason is that the requirements for public key encryption and digital signatures are more complicated.
-Another reason is that the current scientific our understanding of the power of quantum computers is far from comprehensive.
+Another reason is that our understanding of the power of quantum computers is far from comprehensive.
 A final reason is that some of the candidate cryptosystems may have completely different design attributes and mathematical foundations, so that a direct comparison is simply impossible.

 Due to these complexities, NIST believes that the post-quantum standards process should not be treated as a competition.
 Due to the uncertainties in the evaluation of the candidates, in some cases, it may not be possible to make a well-supported judgement that one candidate is "better" than another.
-Rather, the goal of the process is to perform a thorough analysis of the candidates, in a manner which is
+Rather, the goal of the process is to perform a thorough analysis of the candidates, in a manner which is open and transparent to the community.
+This will inform NIST's decision on the subsequent development of post-quantum standards.